Javascript is required

 4. Discussion

+The present study, through PCA applied to a systematic literature review, enhanced the understanding of the determinants of equipment failure.
 The results confirmed the existence of two main dimensions related to maintenance practices and human factors as well as the technical characteristics and operating conditions of the machines.
 The findings of this analysis align with the best practices identified in the paper industry benchmarking literature.
 The dimensions identified by PCA, such as the need for proactive strategies and personnel training, are fundamental elements of high-performance maintenance models.
 For example, the strong contribution of predictive strategies and continuous training to reliability, highlighted by PCA, aligns with the recommendations of Shabane et al. [59] and is a common characteristic of the most successful companies in the sector [60].

 The study, however, innovates by quantifying the impact of equipment age and the integration of advanced technologies within the second component.
 These factors, often underestimated in the literature, proved to be decisive in the analysis, reinforcing the importance of considering natural wear and technological obsolescence as critical performance levers [61].
 This conclusion is corroborated by the work of Xie et al. [62] in intensive production environments, which validates the importance of these aspects in modern maintenance strategies.